Gluten Free Pizza and Pasta in Florence / Firenze Italy: Senza Glutine

-I’ve been missing Italy a lot over the past few days since a friend of mine and her husband are leaving tomorrow to experience Christmas in Florence or Firenze in Italian.
-This brings back great memories of celebrating New Years in Florence with my closest friends from graduate school.
+I’ve been missing Italy a lot lately since a friend of mine and her husband just came back from their holiday in Florence or Firenze in Italian and another friend is planning her trip over the summer.
+These both bring back great memories of traveling multiple times to Florence with close friends from university as well as from graduate school.

 I also love Italian art, architecture, food and wine and became spoiled when I lived in Italy working with a manufacturing client for three months – So it always feels like I’m going home!